esl/MongooseIM/doc/modules/mod_aws_sns.md

 ### Module Description
-This module enables support for the Amazon SNS service.
+This module is a backend of [mod_event_pusher] that enables support for the Amazon SNS service.
 Currently there are 3 available notifications:
 * **user presence changed** - Carries the user id (bare jid by default) and a boolean field corresponding to the current user online status.
 * **private message sent** - Carries the user ids (both sender and receiver) along with the message body.
 * **group message sent** - Carries the user id and the room id (bare jids by default) along with the message body.